House of Bourbon: Aftermath

-As a compromise the crown was offered to Louis Philippe, duke of Orléans, a descendant of the brother of Louis XIV, and the head of the Orléanist cadet branch of the Bourbons.
+As a compromise the crown was offered to Louis Philippe, Duke of Orléans, a descendant of the brother of Louis XIV, and the head of the Orléanist cadet branch of the Bourbons.
 Agreeing to reign constitutionally and under the tricolour, he was proclaimed King of the French on 7 August 1830.
 The resulting regime, known as the July Monarchy, lasted until the Revolution of 1848.
 The Bourbon monarchy in France ended on 24 February 1848, when Louis Philippe was forced to abdicate and the short-lived Second Republic was established.

 Some Legitimists refused to recognize the Orléanist monarchy.
 After the death of Charles in 1836 his son was proclaimed Louis XIX, though this title was never formally recognized.
 Charles' grandson Henri, Count of Chambord, the last Bourbon claimant of the French crown, was proclaimed by some Henry V, but the French monarchy was never restored.

 Following the 1870 collapse of the Second French Empire of Emperor Napoleon III, Henri was offered a restored throne.
 However Chambord refused to accept the throne unless France abandoned the revolution-inspired tricolour and accepted what he regarded as the true Bourbon flag of France, featuring the fleur-de-lis.
 The tricolour, originally associated with the French Revolution and the First Republic, had been used by the July Monarchy, the Second Republic and both Empires; the French National Assembly could not possibly agree.

 A temporary Third Republic was established, while monarchists waited for the comte de Chambord to die and for the succession to pass to Prince Philippe, Count of Paris, who was willing to accept the tricolour.
 Henri lived until 1883, by which time public opinion had come to accept the republic as the "form of government that divides us least."
 His death without issue marked the extinction of the main line of the French Bourbons.
 Thus the head of the House of Bourbon became Juan, Count of Montizón of the Spanish line of the house who was also Carlist claimant to the throne of Spain, and had become the senior male of the dynasty by primogeniture.
-His heir as eldest Bourbon and head of the house is today Louis Alphonse, Duke of Anjou.
+His heir as eldest Bourbon and head of the house is today Louis Alphonse, Duke of Anjou, sometimes regarded as Louis XX.

 However the terms of the Peace of Utrecht forbade the descendants of Philip V of Spain from inheriting the throne of France, therefore many monarchists recognised the Orléans line as heirs to the French throne.

-By an ordinance of Louis Philippe I of 13 August 1830, it was decided that the king's children (and his sister) would continue to bear the arms of Orléans, that Louis-Philippe's eldest son, as Prince Royal, would bear the title of Duke of Orléans, that the younger sons would continue to have their existing titles, and that the sister and daughters of the king would be styled Royal Highness and "d'Orléans," but the Orléans dynasts did not take the name "of France."
+By an ordinance of Louis Philippe I of 13 August 1830, it was decided that the king's children (and his sister) would continue to bear the arms of Orléans, that Louis-Philippe's eldest son Ferdinand, as Prince Royal, would bear the title of Duke of Orléans, that the younger sons would continue to have their existing titles, and that the sister and daughters of the king would be styled Royal Highness and "d'Orléans," but the Orléans dynasts did not take the name "of France."